-The Nominating and Corporate Governance Committee comprises three directors: Sir Anthony A. Greener (Chairman), Mr. Adrian T. Dillon and Mrs. Renu S. Karnad.
-Mr. Adrian T. Dillon was appointed as a member of this committee in place of Mr. Eric B. Herr on April 30, 2014 upon Mr. Herr's retirement as a director of our company.
-Each of Messrs.
-Dillon and Herr, Sir Greener and Mrs. Karnad satisfies the "independence" requirements of the NYSE listing standards.
+The Nominating and Corporate Governance Committee comprises three directors: Sir Anthony

+A. Greener (Chairman), Mr. Adrian T. Dillon and Mrs. Renu S. Karnad.
+Each of Sir Anthony, Mr. Dillon and Mrs. Karnad satisfies the "independence" requirements of the NYSE listing standards.
 The principal duties and responsibilities of the nominating and governance committee are as follows:

-- to assist the Board of Directors by identifying individuals qualified to become board members and members of board committees, to recommend to the Board of Directors nominees for the next annual meeting of shareholders, and to recommend to the Board of Directors nominees for each committee of the Board of Directors; - to monitor our corporate governance structure; and - to periodically review and recommend to the Board of Directors any proposed changes to the corporate governance guidelines applicable to us.
+- to assist the Board of Directors by identifying individuals qualified to become board members and members of board committees, to recommend to the Board of Directors nominees for the next annual meeting of shareholders, and to recommend to the Board of Directors nominees for each committee of the Board of Directors: - to monitor our corporate governance structure; and - to periodically review and recommend to the Board of Directors any proposed changes to the corporate governance guidelines applicable to us.

 We have posted our Nominating and Corporate Governance Committee charter on our website at www.wns.com.
-Information contained in our website does not constitute a part of this annual report.
+Information contained in our website does not constitute a part of this Proxy Statement.